-I am an Associate Professor and the Director of the Criminal Justice and Criminology Program.
+I am a Professor in the Criminal Justice and Criminology Program, as well as Associate Dean of the College of Science.
 I am also a Marshall Alumnus, so I am delighted to be working in the program at which I started my academic career.
 Before joining Marshall in the fall of 2004, I taught criminal justice at Wheeling Jesuit University for seven years.
 I have a B.A. in Criminal Justice/Legal Studies from Marshall University, a M.S. in Criminal Justice from Eastern Kentucky University, and a Ph.D. in Criminology from Indiana University of Pennsylvania.
 My primary areas of concentration are international/comparative justice systems, research methods, and statistics; however, I teach a wide variety of courses such as Crime & the Media, Drugs and Crime, Comparative Systems of Justice, Terrorism, as well as Introduction to Criminal Justice and graduate courses in Research Methods and Applied Statistics.
 My research interests also falls into the comparative realm, primarily comparative policing.
 I have worked on several projects/grants funded by the U.S. Department of Justice in the area of community policing.
 For more information about me, please visit my homepage at http://science.marshall.edu/bora/.